contractlevel/yield-v2/docs/operator/OPERATIONS.md

 ## Epoch Operations

 Epoch close is executed through Chainlink CRE and `WorkflowRouter`.
-Operators should verify the workflow is live, uses the intended configuration, and submits TVL only after checking relevant recovery and strategy state.
+Operators should verify the workflow is live and uses the intended configuration.

+The epoch cron handler does not currently check recovery state before submitting TVL — see `ENV-001` in [`INVARIANTS`](../security/INVARIANTS.md).
+Until that check is added to the workflow, operators should manually confirm no recovery is pending on the active strategy's vault before an epoch close is expected to run.

 If an epoch remains executing, operators should identify whether it is waiting on child-chain execution, CCIP delivery, or stored recovery state.